Merck Manual

 • Unexplained neurologic deficits referable to the spinal cord or nerve roots

-• Unexplained back pain in patients with a history of cancer, particularly those with tumors of the lungs, breasts, prostate, kidneys, colon, or thyroid or with lymphoma
+• Unexplained back pain in patients with a history of cancer

-Spinal x-rays, taken for other reasons, may show bone destruction, widening of the vertebral pedicles, or distortion of paraspinal tissues, especially if the tumor is metastatic.
+Spinal x-rays, taken for other reasons, may show bone destruction, compression fractures, destruction of the vertebral pedicles, or distortion of paraspinal tissues, especially if the tumor is metastatic.

 Biopsy may be done to confirm the diagnosis.